aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

     WebDocumentOptions options = new WebDocumentOptions
     {
-        TemplateEngine = new RazorTemplateEngine(), // we will use Razor template engine, other template engines can be used by implementing ITemplateEngine
+        TemplateEngine = new RazorTemplateEngine(), // We intend to use the Razor template engine.
+Other template engines can be used by implementing ITemplateEngine
-        OutputSaver = new FileOutputSaver() // other result savers can be used by implementing IOutputSaver interface };
+        OutputSaver = new FileOutputSaver() // Other result savers can be used by implementing IOutputSaver interface };
     WebDocument document = new WebDocument(options);